-There is additional uplifting info from the Federal Government at Health & Human Services website.
+Additional uplifting info from the Federal Government is available at Health & Human Services website.
 Be sure to take your antidepressant meds before reading.

 Agency for Healthcare Resources and Quality.